lantunes/cellpylib/doc/sandpile.rst

 Note that in the example above, the number of timesteps is fixed at `50`.
 However, for any random initial conditions, it isn't obvious how many timesteps are necessary for the system to reach a stable state, or fixed point, in its evolution.
-The :py:class:`~cellpylib.sandpile.Sandpile` class provides a function, :py:func:`~cellpylib.sandpile.Sandpile.until_fixed_point`, that can be called to provide a callable for the ``timesteps`` argument of the :py:func:`~cellpylib.ca_functions2d.evolve2d` function.
+The library provides a function, :py:func:`~cellpylib.ca_functions.until_fixed_point`, that can be called to provide a callable for the ``timesteps`` argument of the :py:func:`~cellpylib.ca_functions2d.evolve2d` function.
 By calling this function, instead of providing a fixed number, the sandpile will evolve until there is no further change in the state of the system.
 Below is an example demostrating this:

 .. code-block::